KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Typo: Found 'Magic Mirror' in file `MMM-FF-XKCD.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `comicFetcher.js`: Replace it with `MagicMirror²`.
-5. Recommendation: Found 'require("https")' in file `comicFetcher.js`: Replace it with built-in fetch.
+5. Recommendation: Found 'require("https")' in file `comicFetcher.js`: Replace "https" by "node:https".
 6. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 7. Typo: Found 'Magic Mirror' in file `persistenceService.js`: Replace it with `MagicMirror²`.
 8. Typo: Found 'Magic Mirror' in file `MMM-FF-XKCD.css`: Replace it with `MagicMirror²`.